Frisian Flag 2019

 After the Starfire, they switched to the F-89J Scorpion in July 1959, which in turn was exchanged for the F-102 in November 1966.
 The Delta Daggers were from 59th FIS on Goose Bay, Labrador, Canada.
 The Delta Dagger lasted until April 1971 when the F-101 Voodoo arrived in Duluth, Minnesota.

 On July 1, 1960, the 148th Fighter Interceptor Group was formed with the flying squadron being the 179th FIS.
 From that date, the 179th FIS, together with USAF-ADC 11th FIS, provided the 24-hour alert.
 The Voodoo was used until 1976.
 After that, the 179th was given a completely different mission: after a long period as an interceptor squadron, the designation on January 10, 1976 became the 179th Tactical Reconnaissance Squadron.
-The squadron received the RF-4C Phantom II, the aircraft originating from the 10th TRW at RAF Alconbury.
+The squadron received the RF-4C Phantom II, the aircraft originating from the 10th TRW at RAF Alconbury in the UK.
 The new mission was reconnaissance in all-weather conditions, at high and low altitude during day and night.
 A deployment with the RF-4Cs was Coronet Briddle (Lechfeld August 1979).
 However, the reconnaissance mission was short-lived.
 On November 15, 1983 they started flying air defense again with the F-4D Phantom again as the 179th FIS.

 F-102A 56-1432/D from the 179th FIS was on MASDC from May 1971, and is being prepared here for departure to Camp Robinson as a monument.
 Now stands in Palm Springs in California and painted as' 61188 Texas ANG' in which former President George H.W.
 Bush flew in his Texas ANG time.
 Photo MASDC November 1977.